Read Mr. Perry's entire play by clicking the red title-block above. Its purpose was explained in the foreword.

 The Kirksville Normal School, probably like all normal schools, was lit by the same spark that illuminated Mr. Perry's play.
 It was a place apart from rural Missouri, a place separate from the barnyard, and the chicken house, and the milk barn, and hayloft.
 It existed in the same geography with rural Missouri, but on a different plane, in a separate room, where the linens were washed, and the floors swept, and people spoke English from the dictionary, and didn't spit on the floor.
 It trained young people to train other young people to enter a society that had not yet been built.
 It was a grand undertaking, this progress stuff, and the students were the evangelists of a new society.
 That was Mr. Perry's vision, and it was the sometimes desperate vision of rural educators.

-We find no records of Mr. Perry's literary efforts after college.
+Of Mr. Perry's literary efforts after college, we know little.
 "A Vision of the Homeland," appears to have been his sole contribution to the world's literature.
 Louise Sublette Perry is a different story.
 She became an American playwright.
 She wrote plays for the production of student groups, and many were produced in high schools around the country during the 1930s and '40s, and perhaps beyond.
 She graduated the University of North Carolina in 1931, and earned a Master's degree at Louisiana State University, where her thesis was titled "Toward a Speech Clinic."
 She joined the faculty of Delta State University in Cleveland, Mississippi in 1943.
 By that time what may have been her 1930s boarder, Mrs. Marguerite Zeigel Hedburg, was already on the faculty, as was an Elizabeth Ziegel.
 There is undoubtedly more to that story.

-At the last, we are left with a brief literary flame, obscured by decades of social amnesia.
-It was a moment in America's history, like all other moments, when things could have gone this way or that, or any other which way.
-Oliver C. Perry touched the steering wheel from a remote rural district, for the shortest of intervals, and helped guide us to this time.
+At last, we are left admiring a brief literary flame, viewed through decades of social haze.
+It was a moment in America's history, like all other moments, when things could have gone this way, or that way, or any other which way.
+Oliver C. Perry touched the reins from a remote rural district, for the briefest of moments, and helped create this moment.

 On the road.